ganrad/openai-api-router/README.md

 **IMPORTANT**:

+- For invoking the model endpoints exposed by API Gateway from ***LangChain*** application/framework, the OpenAI base URL will need to be set to the API Gateway load balancer / router (/lb) endpoint as described above.
+This URL can be specified as the value of the environment variable _AZURE_OPENAI_BASE_PATH_ or specified as part of the OpenAI configuration object.
+Refer to sample script in `./samples/lang-chain` directory.

-For generating OpenAI API traffic and/or simulating API workload, one of the following methods can be used.
+- For generating OpenAI API traffic and/or simulating API workload, one of the following methods can be used.
 See below.
   - Update and use the provided shell script `./tests/test-oai-api-gateway.sh` with sample data.
 For an AI Application, observe how the API Gateway intelligently distributes the OpenAI API requests among multiple configured backend endpoints.
   - For simulating continuous API traffic and performing comprehensive load testing (capacity planning), use *Azure Load Testing* PaaS service.

 ### B. Containerize the API Gateway and deploy it on the Virtual Machine